linux-china/rsocket-load-balancing/README.md

 * com.example.calculator.MathCalculatorService
 * com.example.calculator.ExchangeCalculatorService

-If you use RSocket Broker to proxy the requests, and you should use `broker.*` as prefix for service name, such as `broker.com.example.calculator.ExchangeCalculatorService`, and `broker` is the RSocket Broker's name, and you can use `ReactiveDiscoveryClient.getInstances(appName)` to query broker instance list.
+If you use RSocket Broker to proxy the requests, and you should use `broker:` as prefix for service name, such as `broker:com.example.calculator.ExchangeCalculatorService`, and `broker` is the RSocket Broker's name, and you can use `ReactiveDiscoveryClient.getInstances(appName)` to query broker instance list.

 Why this naming style?
 Take a look at the following steps to call remote RSocket services: